ktorio/ktor/CONTRIBUTING.md

 ### Building the project

+> [!IMPORTANT]
+> This project requires JDK 21.
+> Make sure you have JDK 21 installed before attempting to build the project.
+> If you use IntelliJ IDEA, you should also select JDK 21 in **"Project Structure" > "Project" > "SDK"**

 Ktor is built with Gradle.
 Given it is multiplatform, you can build Ktor for the JVM, Native, and JavaScript.

 To build the projects and produce the corresponding artifacts, use